 Again, the complex web is confusing to many, so we here at Leafbuyer are going to reveal the medical marijuana states with the most lenient policies.
 I hope you enjoy the following information.

 Obtaining a card is quite simple: go to your doctor and specify an ailment.
 Anything from headaches to nausea should suffice.
 And while doctors, under the law, aren’t allowed to “push” marijuana on patients, obtaining a script is arguably the easiest in this medical marijuana state.
-Once the doctor writes you a letter, upload a copy online and sign up on this website.
+Once the doctor writes you a letter, just upload a copy online!

 Even before the legalization of recreational marijuana, the state would penalize personal possession with a citation – of course, larger amounts could warrant felony charges, but most people were cited for low-amount possession.